oerg866/win98-quickinstall/README.md

 - Shut down the virtual machine and **DO NOT TURN IT BACK ON**

-- Use 7zip or an imaging software and extract the entire root of the partition you installed Windows 98 to.
+- Use 7zip or imaging software and extract the entire root of the partition you installed Windows 98 to.

   Extract all files into a directory.
 We will call this the *OS Root*.
-The default for this is `_OS_ROOT_` in the framework directory.

   On Windows, you can open the image file using the 7zip File Manager or the 7zip context menu.
-Or WinImage, et cetera.
+Or WinImage, etc.

   On Linux, you can do this with by using '7z' from the p7zip-full package.

   `7z x -o_OS_ROOT_/ /path/to/image/file`

   **WARNING:** Only *one* Windows directory is allowed, and only *one* Windows setup files CAB directory.
   If you install using 98Lite, make sure that the 98Lite setup directory is the sole carrier of these CABs.

   *INFO: The script detects the Windows directory by finding `WIN.COM`* *INFO: The CAB file directory is detected by finding `PRECOPY2.CAB`*